Diagnostic Vascular Screening & Testing

-The aorta duplex examination uses ultrasound and Doppler to measures the size and blood flow of the abdominal aorta to determine if an aneurysm is present.
-The examination is painless and the only preparation required is no eating after midnight prior to the test.
+The aorta duplex examination uses ultrasound and Doppler to measure the size and blood flow of the abdominal aorta to determine if an aneurysm is present.
+The examination is painless and the only preparation required is fasting after midnight prior to the test.

 Arterial Duplex Scan

-The arterial duplex test is similar to the venous duplex and is used to determine the circulation in the arteries.
-The procedure evaluates native arteries as well as arteries that are blocked and have been bypassed with a graft.
-Surveillance of bypass grafts enables the physician to prevent future blockages and possible limb loss from lack of circulation.
+The arterial duplex test is used to determine the circulation in the arteries.
+The procedure evaluates arteries without blockages as well as those arteries that are blocked and have been bypassed with a graft.
+Examination of the bypass grafts enables the physician to prevent future blockages and possible limb loss from lack of circulation.

 Carotid Duplex Scan

 Carotid duplex is an ultrasound that determines whether plaque or other matter is blocking blood flow in the carotid arteries.
 Carotid duplex evaluations of the arteries in the neck are the most accurate test available to determine if a patient has carotid artery disease.
 Plaque buildup in the carotid artery can break up into small particles and the force of blood flow can send these particles into smaller vessels in the brain which can cause a stroke.